valencik/mastersAPSC/documents/thesis/thesis.md

 Finally the unique remaining NSR entries are the ones that have authors with more than one publication count.
 Table @tbl:papersWithoutNAuthors shows the number of NSR entries that remain once all the authors with a specified publication count are removed[^code-papersWithoutNAuthors].
 Note that the starting number is $190654$ not $212835$ as quite a few NSR entries do not have an author field.
-Table @tbl:typesWithoutAuthors shows a break down of the NSR entry types that do not have authors.
+Table @tbl:typesWithoutAuthors shows a breakdown of the NSR entry types that do not have authors.
 A large percentage of those entries without author fields are reports and conference proceedings[^no-author-jour].

 [^code-papersWithoutNAuthors]: The code to produce the results in Table \ref{tbl:papersWithoutNAuthors} is shown in Appendix Snippet \ref{blk:papersWithoutNAuthors}